sunilbhatraju/myPortfolio/README.md

     Replace `yourusername` with your GitHub username and `your-repo-name` with the name of your GitHub repository.

-    Replace `https://yourusername.github.io/your-repo-name` with `.` if you are using Vercel as your preferred service for deployment.

 4. **Deploy to GitHub Pages**

     Run the following command to deploy your app: